aakashns/deep-learning-workbook/README.md

 5. Develop a model that overfits.

 6. Regularize your model and tune its hyperparameters, based on performance on the validation data.

+## Credits

+The Jupyter notebook is based on the universal workflow for machine learning outlined in the book [Deep Learning With Python](https://www.manning.com/books/deep-learning-with-python).